patthoege/pawsome-care/README.md

 [Back to top](<#table-of-contents>)

 ### Typography
-Poppins font style was selected for the main heading on each of the pages, accompanied by Source Sans 3 respectively if the Poppins font can't be loaded.<br /><br />
+Poppins font style was selected for the main heading on each of the pages, accompanied by Source Sans 3.
+Sans Serif, if the mentioned fonts can't be loaded.<br /><br />
 [Back to top](<#table-of-contents>)

 ### Imagery